larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 The expectation is that the minimal action necessary to maintain the comity of a forum will be attempted.

+Any attempt to circumvent or otherwise ignore a moderation action is a demonstration of bad faith that may warrant further moderation.

 The moderator team is responsible to the IESG.
 The IESG MAY create or designate a forum to facilitate discussion about moderation, and refer interested parties to that forum.
 All actions